wangziqi2013/wangziqi2013.github.io/_posts/2019-02-04-consistent-durable-and-safe.markdown

 enable applications to query the status of dirty cache lines written to the NVM address space.
 This capability is necessary to determine when certain changes have been persisted to the NVM.

-Ths paper then proposes an implementation of malloc, NVMalloc, which satisfies requirement one and two.
+The paper then proposes an implementation of malloc, NVMalloc, which satisfies requirement one and two.
 Requirement one implies that blocks should not be allocated in a LIFO order which favors recently freed blocks.
 As an alternative, the NVMalloc maintains a recently freed list of blocks, the "don't allocate list".
 After a block is freed, it is moved into the recently freed list.
 Blocks are only removed from the list in FIFO order after it has spent T seconds in the list.